Leah2333/DeepAD-test/README.md

      - `main`: The main function that orchestrates the training and testing processes.

 These scripts form the foundation of a deep learning project, with functionalities for data loading and model training.

+## List of Directories:
+- '/.vscode'
+- 'Tlab_SumoRL'
+- 'checkpoints'
+- 'draw'
+- 'log'
+- 'output'

+Further information on each directory is provided in the 'README.md' file in each directory.